 STIs (Sexually Transmittable Infections)

 Unfortunately, it only takes one exposure with one partner to get a sexually transmittable infection.
-Usually there are no symptoms to alert women to the need for treatment.
-Without treatment, some of these infections can lead to significant problems.
+Often there are no symptoms to alert women to the need for treatment, and without treatment some of these infections can lead to significant problems.

-Gonorrhea and chlamydia, by causing scarring in the fallopian tubes, can interfere with the ability to get pregnant, and can increase the risk of ectopic/tubal pregnancy.
-Sometimes the infection spreads out of the genital tract into the abdomen and pelvis where abscesses may form.
-In those cases, women may require major surgery including hysterectomy with or without removal of the tubes and ovaries.
+Gonorrhea and chlamydia, by causing scarring in the fallopian tubes, can interfere with the ability to get pregnant and can increase the risk of ectopic/tubal pregnancy.
+Sometimes the infection spreads out of the genital tract into the pelvis and abdomen where abscesses may form.
+In those cases, women may require major surgery including hysterectomy and/or removal of one or both tubes and ovaries.
 Testing for these infections can be done by culturing the cervix or the urine, or can be done along with a pap smear.
-Early infections can easily be treated with antibiotics.
+Early infections are easily treatable with antibiotics.

 Herpes Simplex viral (HSV) infections can cause painful ulcerations in the mucus membranes.
 They can be oral (fever blisters) or genital, and can be transmitted with oral or genital sex.
 Outbreaks have a classic appearance usually readily identified on the basis of visual inspection alone.
 The best tests to confirm Herpes infection are blood tests rather than cultures of the skin lesions.
 Herpes is very common because many people who have been infected never have any visible outbreaks and don’t know they are infected.
 Herpes cannot be cured but medication is available to decrease the frequency of symptomatic outbreaks, and to decrease the likelihood of infecting a sexual partner.